KVTV: History

 Nightcast was the station's only local newscast, and was seen weekdays from 10 to 10:35 p.m.
 Prior to this program, a taped five-minute news bulletin called NewsNight aired.

-The station decided to cancel the late newscast on January 3, 2006 and laid off the remaining staff of the news department that day.
+The station decided to cancel the late newscast on January 3, 2006, and laid off the remaining staff of the news department that day.
 The move left KVTV as one of the few CBS affiliates to not have a local newscast; in its last decade on the air, the only news programming on the station came from CBS News, including the CBS Evening News, CBS Morning News, and CBS This Morning with national weather and additional news updates given by a CBS News anchor during the :25 and :55 local news breaks.
-From 2006 until the end of broadcasting in 2015, the station largely served as a pass-through for automated network, syndicated and local paid commercial programming in both English and Spanish.
+From 2006 until the end of broadcasting in 2015, the station largely served as a pass-through for automated network, syndicated and local paid programming in both English and Spanish.

 On July 23, 2008, Eagle Creek Broadcasting sold KVTV's Corpus Christi sister station, KZTV, to SagamoreHill Broadcasting.
 KVTV was not included in that deal, as SagamoreHill already owned KGNS-TV; thus, KVTV became the only television station remaining in the Eagle Creek group, though co-owner Brian Brady also owns a number of other television stations, mostly through Northwest Broadcasting.

 Due to a part failure on its analog transmitter, KVTV ceased broadcasting in analog on November 29, 2008.
-The station initially broadcast only on digital channel 31, tuned into channel 13 via PSIP.
+The station initially broadcast only on digital channel 31, mapped to virtual channel 13.
 Digital broadcasts shifted to channel 13 on May 7, 2009.

 Gray Television, which over a year prior had purchased KGNS-TV from SagamoreHill, bought the non-license assets of KVTV in 2015.
 The sale closed on July 1, at which time KVTV signed off and KYLX-LP began broadcasting (inheriting its CBS affiliation from KVTV) with KVTV going off the air on that day.

 The KVTV license was surrendered by Eagle Creek on September 19, 2016.

-Digital channels
+Subchannels

-The station's digital signal was multiplexed:
+The station's signal was multiplexed:

 On December 7, 2011, KVTV began broadcasting CBS programming in HD on channel 13.1, and carried standard definition CBS programming on sub-channel 13.2.